Doomsdayrs/Jikan4java/README.md

 Java api wrapper for Jikan api
 Website for Jikan: https://jikan.moe/

-0.9.E is the most updated version.
-With most functionality.
-1.0 Complete documentation, and excessive comments.
-Completed v3.2 update

-To use, just download the latest jar from the Jar folder and add it to your project.
-I ain't got the time or inteligence to figure out how to make a repo
+To add to your project, head over to https://jitpack.io/#Doomsdayrs/Jikan4java and select the method you need to use!
 ## Capabilities
 - Basic
   - [X] Search and return Anime